markpmlim/FisheyeToEquiRectangular/README.md

 The mathematics of the conversion is simple but implementation in glsl can lead to unexpected output.

-In general, when one needs to convert a 2D input image from one format into another, a 3D vector must be generated using the texture coordinates of the 2D output image, which in OpenGL, the range is [0.0, 1.0] for both the u-axis and v-axis.
+In general, when one needs to convert a 2D input image from one format into another, a 3D vector must be generated using the texture coordinates of the 2D output texture, which in OpenGL, the range is [0.0, 1.0] for both the u-axis and v-axis.
 The 3D vector is then used to generate a pair of texture coordinates which is then used to access the input image.

 <br />
 <br />

-Refer to the source code of the fragment shader *FishEyeFragmentShader1.glsl*.
+Refer to the source code of the fragment shader *FishEyeFragmentShader.glsl*.

 The texture coordinates of the current fragment being processed is converted to a pair of Cartesian coordinates by multiplying its value with the pixel width of the input (fisheye) image.
 The resulting value is passed to the function *fish2sphere*  which is a GLSL port of Paul Bourke's function of the same name.